cspickert/cspickert.github.io/index.md

 ---
 layout: default
 ---
-# Hi, I'm Cameron Spickert.<br />I'm a software engineer living in New York City.
+# Hi, I'm Cameron Spickert.

-I'm currently the technical lead on the [Google Play Books][p] iOS team.
+I'm a software engineer living in New York City.
+Currently, I'm the technical lead on the [Google Play Books][p] iOS team.
 Previously, I worked at [Oyster][o] and [Aviary][a].
 Professionally, I'm passionate about building usable and maintainable software using Swift and Objective-C. In my free time—that is, when I'm not indulging in movies or video games—I enjoy exploring the city, and I occasionally [mentor][c] aspiring software engineers.

 Feel free to get in touch at [{{ site.email }}](mailto:{{ site.email }}).
 You can also find me on [Twitter][t], [GitHub][g], and [LinkedIn][l].